International Admissions Overview

-1) Academic admissions where student must meet all academic requirements for program of interest (Apply on line)
+1) Academic admissions where the student must meet all academic requirements for the program of interest (Apply on line)

 Note: FAU offers fully on-line programs.
 If you are interested in a fully on-line program, please be aware that you will not be qualified to apply for F1 international student visa.
 For more information about on-line programs, please visit FAU eLearning web page at: http://fauelearning.com/fauonline/